|Color||They are usually brown or gray in color.|

 - Keep grass trim and remove weeds.

 - Surround trees with a steel mesh cylinder no larger than 1/4″.
-The voles will go for the bark and the roots that they can get to underground.
+The voles will go for the bark and the roots that they can get to the underground.
 The cylinder should be buried below the surface to prevent voles from tunneling beneath it.

 - Cultivate the soil around your garden frequently.
 This will destroy the runways and burrows.

 Batzner Service Specialists are highly trained to conduct a thorough inspection to find evidence of voles.
 Exclusion and population reduction are the keys to eradicating a vole population.
 Using a combination of treating burrows and bait placements, a Batzner Service Specialist will decide the proper course of action to eliminate the problem and make repair recommendations to help prevent future problems.

 Regular inspections of your home by a pest control professional throughout the year is the best method to identify and prevent any issues with voles or any other pests.
 Pestfree365 provides regularly scheduled preventive services throughout the year.